-They offer many health benefits, like reducing risk factors to diseases, weight management, and improving digestion.
+They offer many health benefits, like reducing the risk factors of diseases, weight management, and improving digestion.
 Chickpeas are also very high in plant-based protein.
 The high-protein content in them makes them one of the best meat replacement ingredients.
 Thus, chickpeas are an essential part of vegan and vegetarian diets.

 Nutritional Value of Chickpeas

 Chickpeas have a unique nutrition profile.
-In just a single 28 gram serving, there are only 46 calories and only 270 calories in one cup of boiled chickpeas.
+In just a single 28-gram serving, there are 102 calories and only 729 calories in one cup (200 grams) of boiled chickpeas.
 Nearly 67% of its weight comprises carbs, while the remaining chickpea consists of protein and fat.

 Did you know that one cup of chickpeas provides up to 40% of your required amount of daily fibre, 70% of folate and 22% of iron?
 In addition, they have a low glycemic index.
 It means that your body digests this legume slowly, which helps you feel full for longer and prevents spikes in blood glucose levels.